vasusharma7/mongo-utils/README.md

 ## Command Line Interface

-To use globally, first make sure you have installed package with -g flag as -
+To use globally from command line, first make sure you have installed package with -g flag as -

 `npm install -g mongo-utils`